Bgood12/PathfinderCampaignNotes/Act 1 - Talking to Coconuts/Locations/Wreck of The Evangeline.md

 	- Holy symbol of Nethys (Unless I feel like homebrewing a pantheon)
 	- Spell component pouch
 ##### Larder
-The cook's dead body is found hidden here; along with 24 rations worth of foodstuffs.
+The larder is a grim scene.
+The cook's dead body is hidden among the scattered provisions, his face a mask of agony.
+The smell of rot mixes with the salty air.
+-  24 rations worth of foodstuffs.
 ##### Supply Room
-The room that the eurypterid was attempting to access has a trickle of blood coming from under the door.
+The room that the eurypterid was attempting to access has a trickle of blood seeping from under the door.
+The door is damaged, claw marks visible on its surface.
 [[Victor Osric]]
 - Has two sets of wounds (Detectable with a DC 15 Medicine check)
 	- The first set caused by a rapier